 In this Support Team Study, Thanksgiving to Yehovah, I discuss whether Thanksgiving is a pagan holiday, look at the Hebrew words for "turkey" and “thanks”, and what the Tanach teaches us about humility, gratitude, and salvation.

 Peggy wrote: "Nehemia, this is so profound, one of those gems that brings fresh light into the lives we all walk.
 I truly thank you for all you do in bringing a deeper understanding of Yah’s words and ways to us and to me every week."
 Continue reading

-In this episode of Prophet Pearls, Toldot (Malachi 1:1-2:7.
-If context is key, Gordon and Johnson have opened the door.
+In this episode of Prophet Pearls, Toldot (Malachi 1:1-2:7), if context is key, Nehemia Gordon and Keith Johnson have opened the door.
 We learn the exact historical context of Malachi’s message, a specific event at Sinai to which he referred, and the current events on the Temple Mount that prove the Prophet’s words to be as relevant as ever.
 Gordon tracks down a lost root to clarify the job description of a “messenger” and sets the record straight on “Levites,” “priests” and “cohanim.”
 Regarding Malachi’s prophecy, “my name is great among the nations,” Gordon tells of Icelanders and Filipinos who have gathered themselves with Yehovah and encourages listeners to be ready to do likewise.
 Continue reading

-This episode of The Original Torah Pearls is on the Torah portion of Toldot (Genesis 25:19-28:9).
-God’s desire and ability to establish a universal and eternal plan within three generations of a mere human family comes to the forefront in Toldot.
+In this episode of The Original Torah Pearls, Toldot (Genesis 25:19-28:9), God’s desire and ability to establish a universal and eternal plan within three generations of a mere human family comes to the forefront.
 Discussions include: Are three related nations depicted among these generations?
 What is the symbolic significance of Isaac’s wells?
 Word studies include: “red,” “heel,” “trembled,” and how the KJV back-tracked to render a personified view of “satan.”
 We see familial patterns continue as Isaac echoes, “she’s my sister,” and Rebecca steps away from the daily grind to “seek Yehovah.”
 The trio explores Jacob and Esau’s differences—a shepherd with a plan and a hunter in the moment—as well as the defining difference that altered their destinies.
 As Jacob sets off with the double portion, God’s mixed-multitude plan is set in motion—a plan to bring his covenant to all mankind.
 Jeannette wrote: “The discussion was amazing as usual.
 So many good Torah pearls today.”
 Continue reading